sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

 will have complexity `6`.
-You probably noticed, that score is a bit unfair since `pets` field is actually a list which can contain a max of 20
+You probably noticed, that score is a bit unfair since the `pets` field is actually a list which can contain a max of 20
 elements in the response.

-You can customize the field score with `complexity` argument in order to solve this kind of issues:
+You can customize the field score with a `complexity` argument in order to solve these kinds of issues:

 ```scala
 Field("pets", OptionType(ListType(PetType)),